HMS Upholder (P37): Theories about the loss

 More recent research carried out by Italian naval specialist Francesco Mattesini points to a German aerial patrol supporting the same convoy, comprising two Dornier Do 17 and two Messerschmitt Bf 110 aircraft, that attacked an underwater contact with bombs two hours before the Pegaso incident.
-The author also asserts that the seaplane crew was unsure if the target they pinpointed to Pegaso was a submarine or a school of dolphins.
-Mattesini admits the possibility that Pegaso could have finished off the submarine previously damaged by the German aircraft.
+The author asserts that the seaplane crew was unsure if the target they pinpointed to Pegaso was a submarine or a school of dolphins.
+Mattesini admits the possibility that Pegaso could have finished off the submarine damaged by the German aircraft.